doubleodd/website/src/curves.md

 # Curve Choices

 We define two specific sets of curve parameters for double-odd curves that leverage the formulas for good performance: do255e and do255s.
-The do255e curve is a GLV curve (with equation \\(y^2 = x(x^2 + b)\\)) which permits use of our doubling formulas with the lowest per-doubling cost (1M+5S).
-GLV curves feature some extra structure, namely a fast endomorphism on the curve that can be leveraged to considerably speed up point multiplication.
-Since this extra structure has historically generated unease about security (no weakness was found, but these curves are still admittedly "special" in a fuzzy way), we also define do255s, an ordinary curve with no such structure. do255s uses the equation
-\\(y^2 = x(x^2 - x + 1/2)\\), for which we have doubling formulas in
+These curves, when using their Jacobi quartic representation and associated improved encoding formats, are called jq255e and jq255s, respectively.
+The do255e / jq255e curve is a GLV curve (with equation
+\\(y^2 = x(x^2 + b)\\)) which permits use of our doubling formulas with
+the lowest per-doubling cost (1M+5S).
+GLV curves feature some extra structure, namely a fast endomorphism on the curve that can be leveraged to substantially speed up point multiplication.
+Since this extra structure has historically generated unease about security (no weakness was found, but these curves are still admittedly "special" in a fuzzy way), we also define do255s / jq255s, an ordinary curve with no such structure. do255s uses the equation \\(y^2 = x(x^2 - x + 1/2)\\), for which we have doubling formulas in cost 2M+4S.
-cost 2M+4S.

 In both cases, the base field is chosen to be the field of integers modulo \\(q = 2^{255} - m\\) for a small integer \\(m\\); the value of